sanjaygithubprofile/Dominos-Pizza-Sales-Analysis/README.md

 # Dominos-Pizza-Sales-Analysis
 # Major KPI's are :-
-This is Pizza Sales Analysis Project using Power Bi and SQL To analyze key indicator for Pizza Sales data to gain insights into business performance.
+This is Pizza Sales Analysis Project using Power BI and SQL To analyze key indicator for Pizza Sales data to gain insights into business performance.
 I will calculate the following metrics in this projects:-
 1. Total Revenue
 2. Average order Values